MinhTuan2405/EnsemTrust/README.md

 ### License

-This project is developed for educational purposes as part of a university capstone project.
+This project is developed for educational purposes

 ---